GreatLearningAIML1/bangalore-aug19-batch-Nishamol/README.md

 Internal Lab: Exploring PCA and Recommendation Overview.
               - Finding Covariance, Eigen Vectors and values and Sklearn PCA usage.
               - Simple popularity based Recommendataion system.

+05/01/2020:

+Unsupervised Learning Project on  Bankruptcy:
+         > Given Internal risk as feature which is in categorical in nature.
+         > Perform PCA, Elbow, Kmeans, SVC on the dataset
+         > Finding accuracy and confusion matrix.